 From the seven-time winner of the Grilled Cheese Invitational and her biz-savvy BF, AGCK's a triumphant homage to the food-diction you never quite kicked.
 Set up in a SOMA space that rocks a big, heat-lamped patio and a nostalgic '50s aesthetic via milk bottle light fixtures and a multi-media mural comprised of old postcards and cuckoo clocks, providing the backdrop for the sandwich action for which you came.
 You can keep it basic or reach for next-level creations like Mushroom Gruyere (with roasted potato and melted leeks) or the Mac n Cheese... which you can probably figure out.

-Out to perfect one of man's greatest foodstuffs, Homeroom is a mac-'n-cheese joint from two first-time restaurateurs, decked out with an interior that pays homage to its name via wood tables built from salvaged Sequoia High football bleachers and a chalkboard map of CA. The kitchen rethinks the classic after-school dish, with gourmet variations like Dungeness crab mac and Mac the Goat, with chèvre and scallions, continuing the nostalgia trip with comfort desserts like oversize homemade oreos and fudgy brownies.
+Dedicated to perfecting one of man's greatest foodstuffs, Homeroom is a mac & cheese joint from two first-time restaurateurs, appropriately decked out with wooden tables built from salvaged Sequoia High football bleachers and a chalkboard map of California.
+The kitchen rethinks this classic after-school dish with gourmet variations like Dungeness crab mac and Mac the Goat, which plays host to chèvre and scallions, and continues the trip down memory lane with comforting desserts like oversized homemade Oreos and decadent fudge brownies.

 The Mission's Pig & Pie is occupying what used to be the Discolandia record store but instead of keeping you on a steady diet of whatever people ate in the 70s, P&P is a 45-seat sausage-eria that's serving up a host of sandwiches (bratwurst, hot Italian, hot dogs), BBQ plates (braised pork, pork meatballs, fried chicken), and daily pie selections that change with the seasons.